ArthurClemens/mod_bulk_commands/README.md

 # Bulk actions for Zotonic admin

-Upon activation, this module will display checkboxes in admin tables, plus a "select all" / "select none" option.
+This is a JavaScript-based drop-in module.

+The module adds select options for lists:

+* select this row
+* select all rows
+* select none

-Select the table rows you want to change, then press the action button.
+Select the item you want to change, then press the action button.

-Actions are limited to what is visible on the page.
-"Select all" selects the elements on the page only.

-For now only Delete has been implemented.
+For now only the Delete action has been implemented.

+## Checks

+* ACL rights are maintained.
+* It is not possible to delete a page that is protected.

 ## Installation

+1. Download or `git clone` this module into your Modules directory.
-Activate this module in System > Modules.
+1. Activate the module in System > Modules.

 ## Requirements